wizz13150/GapcoinStuff/Readme.md

 STABLE - **[gapminer-cpu]RunCRTMultipleShiftsSuccessively.ps1**

+  -Initial batch's first line is ":: gapminer-cpu.exe -o ..."

-  -Starts 'gapminer-cpu' repeatedly from Shift x to Shift y
+  -Starts 'gapminer-cpu' with ChineseRT repeatedly from Shift x to Shift y, custom settings allowed

   -Format ouput from 'gapminer-cpu' to a single file.